Liberal Party (UK, 1989)

-The Liberal Party is a liberal political party in the United Kingdom that was founded in 1989 as a continuation of the original Liberal Party (founded in 1859) by members who opposed its merger with the Social Democratic Party (SDP) to form the Liberal Democrats.
-The party holds eleven local council seats.
+The Liberal Party is a minor political party in the United Kingdom which espouses liberalism.
+It was founded in 1989 by a minority of members of the original Liberal Party (founded in 1859) who opposed the latter's merger with the Social Democratic Party (SDP) to form the Liberal Democrats (though legally, it is the post-merger Liberal Democrats which is the formal successor to the historic Liberal Party, with the post-1989 Liberal Party being a brand new party).
+The Liberal Party currently holds seven local council seats.
 The party promotes a hybrid of both classical and social liberal tendencies.

 History

 The original Liberal Party entered into an alliance with the Social Democratic Party in 1981 and merged with it in 1988 to form what became the Liberal Democrats.
 The Liberal Party, founded in 1859, was descended from the Whigs, Radicals, Irish Independent Party and Peelites, while the SDP was a party created in 1981 by former Labour members, MPs and cabinet ministers, but which also gained defections from Conservatives.

 A small minority of the Liberal Party, notably including the former Member of Parliament (MP) Michael Meadowcroft (the last elected president of the Liberal Party), resolved to continue with the Liberal Party.
 They continued using the old party name and symbols, including the party anthem, The Land.
 Meadowcroft announced this reformation after the defeat of the traditional liberal Alan Beith to become party leader of the Liberal Democrats, although Beith himself stayed with the latter.

 The continuing Liberal Party included several councillors and council groups from the pre-1988 party which had never joined the merged party and continued as Liberals (hence the disputed foundation date), but no MPs.
 Since then, the number of Liberal district councillors has gradually declined.
 However, as a result of a number of community-based politicians, defections and recruitment the party has an increased number of town and parish councillors.
 The party has had its greatest success in elections to Liverpool City Council.
-Its leadership largely comes from the Liverpool area and the party is primarily based in Yorkshire.
+Its leadership largely comes from the Liverpool area and the party is primarily based in North Yorkshire.

 Meadowcroft stepped down from the party presidency in 2002, and was replaced by Councillor Steve Radford.
 In 2007, Meadowcroft left the party and joined the Liberal Democrats.
 Radford stood down in 2009, and was replaced as president of the party by former councillor Rob Wheway, who served a year as leader.
 Radford was re-elected party president in 2010, and has been elected for further terms by members in ballot at assemblies and by electronic voting.

 Party members take part in Liberal International (LI) activities through the Liberal International British Group.